CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    ![](../media/aut11.png)

-1. Click the **+ Add to Microsoft Edge** link from the Download Accessibility Insights page.
+1. Click the **+ Add to Microsoft Edge** button from the Download Accessibility Insights page.

    ![](../media/aut12.png)